2020 Snowbirds crash: Background

 The Snowbirds had been flying over many Canadian cities as part of "Operation Inspiration", a plan to raise the country's morale due to the COVID-19 pandemic.

-The CF-114 Tutor jets used by the Snowbirds were built from 1964 to 1967 and have been in service since.
+The Canadair CT-114 Tutor jets used by the Snowbirds were built from 1964 to 1967 and have been in service since.
 The aircraft that crashed was 57 years old.

 Cause

 After a nearly year-long investigation, it was concluded that an engine stall, caused by a bird strike was responsible for the crash.
-Both of the pilots attempted to eject, but the report showed that Capt.
+Both of the occupants attempted to eject, but the report showed that Capt.
 Casey's ejection seat did not function properly.
 Since the crash happened shortly after takeoff, the plane was still at a low altitude and the pilot did not have time to regain control.

 The report gave several recommendations, including more extensive training for pilots when flying near residential areas, installing flight recorders that can survive a crash, and making the ejection system more stable.